getAlby/bitcoin-connect/dev/html/README.md

 **Please note:** compile speeds are slow due to the bundling of `index.browser.js`. use [vite](../vite/README.md) for improved developer experience.

 1. Run `yarn dev:build:browser` in the parent directory.
-This will build Lightning Wallet Connect into a self-contained javascript file.
+This will build Bitcoin Connect into a self-contained javascript file.
 2. Run `yarn dev` in this directory.
 This will serve the dev site and watch for changes.